Code-Institute-Submissions/bad-day-fixer/README.md

 2. Install the gitpod browser extension for Chrome browser.
 3. Restart the Chrome browser.
 4. Log into  [GitPod](https://www.gitpod.io/)  using your GitHub account.
-5. Next open GitHub and locate the DoggyStyle repository for the website at  [https://github.com/lisa1Q84/bad-day-fixer]
+5. Next open GitHub and locate the Bad Day Fixer repository for the website at  [https://github.com/lisa1Q84/bad-day-fixer]
 6. Click on the green GitPod button in the top right hands side of the screen.
-7. This will open a new GitPod workspace with the DoggyStyle repository files in it.
+7. This will open a new GitPod workspace with the Bad Day Fixer repository files in it.

 Run in Local IDE: